Online Learning Requires Self-Discipline

 Nursing, although a team sport, requires a certain amount of independent thinking and self-discipline.
 The same holds true for online nursing school.
 The professors fit fifteen weeks of content into eight weeks of learning.
 As such, the pace is very fast and the work load is heavy, but certainly manageable.

 The first week of your first class you will be thinking, oh my, what did I get myself into?
 It can be a little overwhelming seeing all of the deadlines and dues dates.
 But just take a breath and realize it is going to be ok.
 As the weeks progress, you will find a rhythm.
 I am a nightshift worker and thus, my typical work/school dance will be a bit different.
 I typically do not do school work on nights that I work.
 I find the stress of the night and the fatigue are not compatible with school work.
 So I reserve my days off for schoolwork.
 Some classes will require that you post to the discussion board a certain number of times a week, others will require certain days of the week.
 Make sure you fully understand the expectations of your professor.

 I can’t tell you the best way to motivate yourself and keep yourself on track.
 Only you know what works and does not work for you.
 What I can say is that all the professors here at Utica are here to help you succeed.
 If you are having trouble, reach out to them.
 They are an amazing resource, a wealth of knowledge, and they really do care about the success of their students.
 Just remember, what you get out of these courses is directly related to what you put into them!
-Good luck and welcome to Utica College!
+Good luck and welcome to Utica University!